 Cooking with a cast iron pan has several benefits.
 The main benefit is its ability to retain heat and distribute it evenly.
 This allows for even cooking and enhances the flavor of the food.
 Cast iron pans also have a non-stick surface when properly seasoned, making them ideal for cooking a variety of foods.
 Additionally, cooking with cast iron can also increase the iron content in your food.

-See also How long to cook a ham in a nesco
+See also How do you cook a spiral ham in the crock-pot

 How do I season a cast iron pan?